Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Subaru WRX Insurance
+How to Buy Cheap Subaru WRX Insurance

-- Drivers can save around $150 per year simply by quoting online in advance
+- You may be able to save approximately $150 per year simply by quoting early and online

-- Increasing comprehensive and collision deductibles can save around $500 each year
+- Increasing comprehensive and collision deductibles could save up to $500 each year

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.